lcorr8/wtm-js-crashcourse-project-A/lecture/week-04/homework.md

         res.render('index')
     })

-make views folder
+:white_check_mark: make views folder add pug index and details views for models

-add pug index and details views for models
+:white_check_mark:add `app.set('view engine', 'pug')` in order to be able to set express to use pug views.

-add `app.set('view engine', 'pug')` in order to be able to set express to use pug views. write http get requests for each route to display all people, all posts, individual person, an individual post.
+connect http get requests for each route to display all  and individual model instances.

 create a post request to add entries in db